-If you’ve been trading for a while, the above scenario, while not exact, might sound somewhat familiar to your experience.
-And while the lack of confidence present early on in the day is problematic and something to always be vigilant about, the ability to rationalize entering into a sub optimal trade is the real boogeyman of the morning.
+If you’ve been trading for a while, the above scenario, while not exact, might sound somewhat familiar.
+And while the lack of confidence present early on in the day is problematic and something to always be vigilant about, the ability to rationalize entering into a sub-optimal trade is the real boogeyman of the morning.

-When we jump into a trade at a late, or otherwise sub prime time, all of the variables that we carefully mapped out in our trading plan get shifted and skewed.
-Risk especially changes and in such a situation might become inflated since it has not been prepared to account for this late entry.
+When we jump into a trade at a late, or otherwise subprime time, all of the variables that we carefully mapped out in our trading plan get shifted and skewed.
+A risk especially changes and in such a situation might become inflated since it has not been prepared to account for this late entry.

-The best traders are traders who stick to their plan and don’t rationalize bad trades in hindsight.
-The main reason don’t rationalize them is because they don’t make them.
-Any move that doesn’t follow your trading plan has no room at the table of your trading career.
+The best traders are traders who stick to their trading plan and don’t rationalize bad trades in hindsight.
+Any action that doesn’t follow your trading plan has no room at the table of your trading career.